krisk0/razin/README.rst

 What's the target?
 ^^^^^^^^^^^^^^^^^^
-Mid-range target of the project is fast HNF computation with an algorithm resembling W.Stein double-determinant.
+Mid-range target of the project is fast HNF computation with a new algorithm inspired by W.Stein double-determinant.
 Python wrapper is minimalistic and only contains functions required to reach the goal or to test/benchmark subroutines/algorithms.

 Only FLINT functions will be used for solving hard sub-problems, unless a function from another library (NTL, IML, LinBox, ...) turn to be faster or a serious problem with FLINT discovered.
 Presently components of FLINT wrapped into flint_sage Python package work as they should.
 If you think otherwise, your bug-report is welcome.